 Integrating SEL into the School Day and Curriculum

-Along with prioritization of SEL in schools and increased funding opportunities, SEL assessments and curriculum have also evolved.
-There are a number of measures available to educators, but few are as steeped in research as the DESSA Comprehensive System.
-The DESSA and the DESSA-mini are behavior rating scales for elementary school-age children (grades K-8).
+Along with the prioritization of SEL in schools and increased funding opportunities, SEL assessments and curricula have also evolved.
+There are a number of measures available to educators, but few are as steeped in research as the DESSA, the K-12 assessment suite in the Aperture system.
 The tool can be completed by parents/guardians, teachers, out-of-school-time program staff, and staff at other child-serving agencies.
 The DESSA was created from a strong academic basis and measures CASEL’s five core competencies, plus additional measures to provide the most actionable data and a holistic look at a child’s strengths and needs.
 The DESSA has been standardized and norm-referenced, and the strong reliability and validity of the assessment demonstrate that it is an effective measure of the social and emotional competency of K-8 students.
 It is exciting to see the increasing traction of SEL in schools as more and more education professionals, policy-makers, community members, and parents come to understand that SEL is the missing piece in engaging students in learning.